Error-Aware Knowledge Distillation via Targeted Revision for Customer-Service Summarization: Background: Customer Service Interactions Summarization with GPT3.5

 \section{Background: Customer Service Interactions Summarization with GPT3.5}

-In 2024, eBay deployed an LLM-based summarization system aimed at enhancing the productivity of customer service agents (referred to as teammates).
-To effectively assist customers, teammates must first understand the customer's issue or request by reviewing any previous interactions the customer had with eBay.
-The primary role of the summarization system is to succinctly summarize these prior interactions, highlighting essential information while removing any superfluous details, enabling teammates to efficiently and promptly take appropriate next steps.
+We base our study on a real-world use case using data from a large e-commerce platform.
+The platform launched an LLM-based summarization system to improve customer service agent productivity.
+In typical support workflows, agents must understand a customer’s issue by reviewing prior interactions across multiple communication channels.
+These interactions can span multiple sessions and contain lengthy, unstructured dialogue, making it time-consuming to reconstruct context before resolving the issue.

-This summarization system processes textual input from customer interactions originating from four distinct communication channels: bot-customer chat, teammate-customer chat, emails, and webforms.
-Before summarization, the system automatically redacts personal information from the input content.
-The sanitized text is then sent to GPT-3.5, which generates concise summaries presented as bullet points within the Service Desktop interface.
-To facilitate continuous improvement, a feedback mechanism allowing teammates to give a thumbs-up or thumbs-down to indicate summary quality is integrated into the Service Desktop.
-Since its initial launch in February 2024, the summarization system has maintained a thumbs-down feedback rate below 5\%.
+The system summarizes customer interactions from four channels: bot-customer chat (BotChat), teammate-customer chat (TeammateChat), emails (Email), and webforms (Webform).
+To enable continuous improvement, it includes a feedback mechanism where teammates provide thumbs-up or thumbs-down ratings.
+Since its launch in February 2024, the thumbs-down rate has remained below 5\%.

-We fine-tune a compact open-source LLM for customer service summarization with the goal of replacing GPT-3.5 in production.
-This approach substantially reduces inference costs and mitigates privacy risks inherent to proprietary models.
-Our experiments focus on two communication channels—bot–customer chats (BotChat) and webforms (WebForm)—which account for most high-volume, text-based interactions in the production environment.
+We fine-tune a compact open-source LLM for customer service summarization to replace GPT-3.5 in production, reducing inference costs and mitigating privacy risks associated with proprietary models.